pachecocarlos27/automic-etl/replit.md

 *No specific user preferences documented yet*

 ## Notes
-- The application can run in development mode without cloud credentials by using local SQLite catalog
+- PostgreSQL database is automatically initialized with tables on first startup
+- Superadmin account is created/updated from SUPERADMIN_EMAIL and SUPERADMIN_PASSWORD secrets
+- Sessions persist in the database and survive page refreshes
+- All pipeline and data operations are backed by real database storage
 - LLM features require API keys but the core ETL functionality works without them
 - Backend API is available but not required for the Streamlit UI to function
-- For production use, configure appropriate cloud storage and database credentials
+- For production use, configure appropriate cloud storage credentials for actual data persistence